WizTelemetry/whizard/docs/monitoring/examples.md

   EOF
   ```

-4. On host cluster, create an ingestor instance.
+4. On host cluster, create an ingestor instance to ingest scraped data.
 The soft tenants instance with empty tenants as follows can receive requests with all tenants:

   ```shell
   cat <<EOF | kubectl apply -f -